Jewish-American patronage of Chinese restaurants

 The Jewish-American patronage of Chinese restaurants became prominent in the 20th century, especially among Jewish New Yorkers.
-It has received attention as a paradoxical form of assimilation by embracing an unfamiliar cuisine that eased the consumption of non-kosher foods.
+This cultural phenomenon has been seen as a paradoxical form of assimilation, where Jewish immigrants embraced Chinese cuisine, which was unfamiliar yet shared certain dietary similarities with Jewish food traditions.

-Factors include the relative absence of dairy products compared to European cuisines, concern over German and Italian antisemitic regimes in the 1930s and the proximity of Jewish and Chinese immigrants to each other in New York City.
+Several factors contributed to this phenomenon, including the absence of dairy in many Chinese dishes, which was compatible with kosher dietary laws that prohibits mixing dairy with meat, concerns over German and Italian antisemitic regimes in the 1930s as well as the close proximity of Jewish and Chinese immigrants to each other in New York City.

 The American Jewish habit of eating at Chinese restaurants on Christmas is a common stereotype portrayed in film and television, but has a factual basis as the tradition may have arisen from the lack of other open restaurants on Christmas Day.

 Historical background

-The relationship Jewish people have with Chinese restaurants during Christmas is well documented.
-The definitive scholarly and popular treatment of this subject appears in the book A Kosher Christmas: 'Tis the Season to Be Jewish by Rabbi Joshua Eli Plaut, Ph.D. in the third chapter entitled "We Eat Chinese Food on Christmas."

-The origin of Jews eating Chinese food dates to the end of the 19th century on the Lower East Side, Manhattan, because Jews and the Chinese lived close together.

-There were nearly a million Eastern European Jews living in New York in 1910 and Jews constituted over "one quarter of the city’s population."
-The majority of the Chinese immigrated to the Lower East Side from California after the 1880s and many of them went into the restaurant business.
+According to Jennifer 8.
+Lee, producer of The Search for General Tso, at the turn of the 20th century in New York City, Jewish and Chinese immigrants were bound by proximity and otherness.
+They lived in close proximity to each other on the Lower East Side of Manhattan and were the two largest non-Christian immigrant groups.
+By 1910, there were nearly a million Americans of Eastern European Jewish ancestry living in New York City, where they constituted over one-fourth of the city's population.

-The first mention of the Jewish population eating Chinese food was in 1899 in The American Hebrew journal.
-They criticized Jews for eating at non-kosher restaurants, particularly singling out Chinese food.
-Jews continued to eat at these establishments.

-In 1936, it was reported that there were 18 Chinese restaurants open in heavily populated Jewish areas in the Lower East Side.
+The first mention of American Jews eating Chinese food was in 1899 in The American Hebrew.
+An article in the magazine criticized the Jewish community for eating at non-kosher restaurants, particularly singling out Chinese food.
+In 1936, there were at least 18 Chinese tea gardens and restaurants open in heavily populated Jewish neighborhoods such as the Lower East Side, all of which located in close proximity to Ratner's, then the most famous Jewish dairy restaurant.
 Jews felt more comfortable at these restaurants than they did at the Italian or German eateries that were prevalent during this time period.

-Joshua Plaut wrote of the origin of Jews eating Chinese food on Christmas: "It dates at least as early as 1935 when The New York Times reported a certain restaurant owner named Eng Shee Chuck who brought chow mein on Christmas Day to the Jewish Children’s Home in Newark.